Leukemia, Acute Myeloid

 General Prevention

-None currently identified, but treatment of high-risk MDS with hypomethylating agents (5-azacitidine [Vidaza]) has been shown to prolong time to transformation from MDS into AML
+Treatment of high-risk MDS with hypomethylating agents (5-azacitidine [Vidaza]) may prolong time to transformation from MDS into AML

 Commonly Associated Conditions